Community Housing: Frequently Asked Questions

 A: Check www.craigslist.org and www.supost.com.
 Because of free on-line advertising, the newspapers no longer have many rental ads.
 However, you might still want to check the local papers, These might include the Palo Alto Weekly, the Stanford Report, the Los Altos Town Crier, the Almanac or the San Jose Mercury News.
 All of the newspapers mentioned here have on-line versions.

-Q: The Web site requires a password for in-coming Stanford affiliates who do not yet have a SUNet ID.
+Q: The Places 4 Students website requires a password for incoming Stanford affiliates who do not yet have a SUNet ID.
 How do I get the password?

-A: Send proof of Stanford affiliation, along with your e-mail address, fax number, or address, to the Community Housing office.
-This can be faxed to 650-736-1297 or mailed to 630 Serra Street #110, Stanford, CA 94305.
-We will promptly send you the Web address and passwords needed to access the rental listings.
+A: Send proof of Stanford affiliation, via email, to the Community Housing office at email@example.com.
+We will promptly send you additional information and instructions needed to access the rental listings.

 Q: How often are the rental listings updated?